and262144/notes-and-such/notes/chemistry/chemical-reactions/type-of-bond.md

+---
-# Types of Chemical Bonds
+title: Type of Bonds
+author: Satvik Anand
+date: 2024-11-05
+---

 ## Metals

 - Shiny

 - Dense

 - Solid at **STP**

 - Malleable

 - Ductile

 - Conductor of heat

 - and electricity

   - Because they share electricity amongst each other

 -